-You're unlikely to consider yourself a 'carer', but if you have found yourself regularly lending a hand for practical tasks, or offering frequent emotional support, it would be worth reading on.
+We're unlikely to consider ourself a 'carer', but if we have found ourself regularly lending a hand for practical tasks, or offering frequent emotional support, it would be worth reading on.

 Who are these people providing 'moments of care'?

-This new army of 'helpers', are unlikely to identify themselves as carers.
+This army of 'helpers', are unlikely to identify themselves as carers, let alone unpaid carers.

 We are neighbours, friends, sons, daughters, in-laws, siblings, aunts and uncles.
 Just simply doing 'the right thing' - supporting people we know, who are in need.

-"Data released to mark the start of Carers Week on Monday (6th June) estimates that 4.5 million more people are now caring for older, disabled or seriously ill family or friends as a result of the pandemic."
-ITV News
+"Data released to mark the start of Carers Week (June, 2020) estimated that 4.5 million more people were caring for older, disabled or seriously ill family or friends as a result of the pandemic." - ITV News

 Why does it matter?